mbrukman/sense-engine/README.md

-If your engine fails to launch on Sense, we'll do our best to report the error to you; but it's sometimes easier to run your engine as a command line REPL while developing, and then deploy to Sense after you're pretty sure it works.
+If your engine fails to launch on Sense, we'll do our best to report the error to you; but it's sometimes easier to run your engine as a command line REPL while developing, and then deploy to Sense after you're pretty sure it works correctly.

-To make local testing easy, engines have a `repl` function that implements a console based REPL.
+To make local testing easy, engines have a `repl` function that creates a console-based REPL.
 To create a REPL for your engine, simply create a script such as `bin/new-engine-name` with:

 ```